Where to Find the Best Waterfalls in NSW

 Water drops off the 115 metres (377 ft) drop year-round, so if you visit the area during drought, this is your best bet for an impressive view.

-Because of significant damage during the 2020 bushfire season, the lower falls viewing platform and walk are closed.
+The lower falls viewing platform and walk are closed because of significant damage during the 2020 bushfire season.
 The top lookout platform, which is an easy walk from the car park, was damaged; however, there is still an unobstructed view of the top falls, as seen above.

 The falls are known to the Gumbaynggirr people as ‘Martiam’, which means ‘the great falls”.